rimblas/jtlitem/README.md

 * You found something?
 Please report an [Issue](https://github.com/rimblas/jtlitem/issues).

 ## Change Log
+### v1.2.0, May 29, 2020
+* New IG Support!
+It is now possible to use the JTL Item with the Interactive Grid.
+* Support for Floating Labels

 ### v1.1.0, May 21, 2020
 * Behavior change: Item languages can now be edited by default (the attribute "Edit Languages" is now set to "true" by default.)
 * Bug fix: Issue when the initial creation of a record used a language code other than "en"